dabeaz/curio/docs/reference.rst

    coroutine is silently terminated.
 If caught, a coroutine can continue to run, but should work to terminate execution.
 Ignoring a cancellation request and continuing to execute will likely cause some other task to hang.

+.. exception:: TaskTimeout

+   Exception raised in a coroutine if it has been cancelled by timeout.

 .. exception:: TaskError